caltechlibrary/newt/newt-router.md

 ## What is a request route?

 A route is a URL path similar to a Unix file path.
-It main be an explicit route or one that describes an expression expressed in a [RouteDSL](route_dsl.md "route domain specific language").
-The RouteDSL enables a request route to be parsed and transformed into a data API request and Pandoc template.
+It main be an explicit route or one that describes an expression expressed in a [TypeDSL](type_dsl.md "a domain specific language used to describe a variable's type").
+The TypeDSL enables a request route to be parsed and transformed into a data API request and Pandoc template.

 ~~~
 /about.html
-/blog/{year Year}/{month Month}/{day Day}/
+/blog/${year}/${month}/${day}/
 ~~~

 Routes can contain variables that are re-used in forming a data API request or used by Pandoc server if that is defined for the route.